Kamloops: Food and drink

 Since 2007, Chefs in the City has been established as a "celebration of culinary arts, fine wine and beer from Kamloops and the surrounding region."
 This annual event is presented by the Rotary Club of Kamloops and had raised over $400,000 by 2020.

-Kamloops is emerging as an award-winning wine region with a climate perfect for growing grapes.
+Kamloops is an award-winning wine region with a climate suitable for growing grapes.
 It is home to four award-winning wineries: Harper's Trail, Monte Creek Ranch, Privato and Sagewood.
 Kamloops has over 120 acres under vine.
 The top grapes planted by local wineries are Riesling, Chardonnay, pinot gris, pinot noir, Cabernet Franc, Marechal Foch and Marquette.